 The recovery models in SQL look after as to how the transaction logs will be managed and what backup and restore options will be used with the database.

-The SQL Server backup and recovery strategies are as follow:
+The backup and recovery strategy in SQL Server are as follow:

 - Full Recovery Model:

 - In this model, the data is backed up until the Transaction log backup of the database is taken.

 - Bulk-Logged Recovery Model: